The fact is even young kids can learn to clean and help. By teaching them early, we’re actually doing them a favor, as cleaning is a life skill.

 Toddlers love to know they are doing a good job, and they like to be rewarded.

-Using a reward chart is a great way to visually remind toddlers to listen.
+Using a reward chart is also great way to visually remind toddlers to listen.
 And they can watch themselves earn rewards for cleaning up, listening, going potty, or whatever else you want to praise them for.

 So those are 7 ways to teach your toddler to clean up.
 By setting a good example, accepting whatever amount of help your toddler willingly gives, giving them their own safe cleaning supplies to use, making it fun, enforcing order and rules and home, and praising them for good behavior, you can be successful.

-P.S.
+✅P.S.
 Don’t forget to grab our free printable toddler sticker reward chart before you go!

 Thanks for stopping by & have a great day!